 If you’re buying a new home, then you need all the help you can get.
 This list can help you with your search because while you think you know what you want and that the most important thing is the number of rooms and the condition of the kitchen, there are other factors you need to consider before you make an offer:

-Many Estate Agents will tell you that the three most important things when buying a home are the location, the location and the location.
+Many Estate Agents will tell you that the three most important things when buying a new home are the location, the location and the location!
 You can change almost everything in the house, but you can’t change the neighbourhood and neighbours and the area.
 When you’re house hunting, you need to consider the home’s proximity to work, the charm of the neighbourhood, how the home is situated, ease of access, noise from neighbours, traffic, and pets, as well as access to parks, shopping, schools, and public transportation.

 You might think that you want four bedrooms and four bathrooms but do you need them?
 While A large house can give you the room you’ve always wished for a study or a games room, but you’ll have to pay more for heating bills, and you’ll have higher taxes.
 It will also mean buying more furniture to fill it and spending money to decorate it.